swan-io/swan-partner-frontend/docs/docs/user-sessions.md

 ```

 :::warning
-Use a different `COOKIE_KEY` for each environments, and do not save it in your repository.
+Use a different `COOKIE_KEY` for each environment, and do not save it in your repository.
 :::

 ## Contents